Save and load

 • urlpath (str | pathlib.Path | URLPath class) – The path where the SChunk (or NDArray) is stored.
 If it is a remote array, a URLPath class must be passed.

 • mode (str, optional) – Persistence mode: ‘r’ means read only (must exist); ‘a’ means read/write (create if it doesn’t exist); ‘w’ means create (overwrite if it exists).
-Default is ‘a’.
+Defaults to ‘a’ for now, but will change to ‘r’ in a future release.
+Pass mode='a' explicitly to preserve writable behavior, or mode='r' for read-only access.

 • offset (int, optional) – An offset in the file where super-chunk or array data is located (e.g. in a file containing several such objects).